Diversity & Inclusion

 Financial Institutions Regulation

 Skadden’s Financial Institutions Group advises financial institutions and their investors on regulatory considerations in connection with mergers and acquisitions, capital markets transactions, joint ventures, compliance, governance and commercial and banking transactions.
-In addition, we advise clients on electronic banking, insurance, investment management, fiduciary, securities and related financial services.
+In addition, we advise clients on fintech, insurance, investment management, fiduciary, securities and related financial services.
 In the enforcement area, the firm has represented institutions in connection with government investigations and enforcement actions and related private class actions concerning anti-money laundering, privacy, fair lending, securities and other laws.
-Skadden represents clients before the Federal Reserve Board, the Federal Deposit Insurance Corporation (“FDIC”), the Office of the Comptroller of the Currency (“OCC”), the Office of Thrift Supervision (“OTS”), and other federal and state agencies, including the Federal Reserve Banks and the New York State Banking Department (“NYSBD”).
+Skadden represents clients before the Federal Reserve Board, the Federal Deposit Insurance Corporation (FDIC), the Office of the Comptroller of the Currency (OCC), and other federal and state agencies, including the Federal Reserve Banks and the New York State Department of Financial Services.